testingisdocumenting/znai/td-documentation-docs/documentation/snippets/api-parameters.md

 roles.description, String, role description
 ```

-# External Json file
+# External JSON file

-Instead of hardcoding your parameters inside markdown file, you can specify an external json file.
+Instead of hardcoding your parameters inside markdown file, you can specify an external JSON file.
-Json could be generated based on the data you have.
+JSON could be generated based on the data you have.
 Some of the examples:
 * build time annotation processor
 * test time command line parameters generation

 :include-json: api-parameters.json {title: "api-parameters.json"}

-Given the file use
+Given the above file, use

     :include-api-parameters: api-parameters.json